-In 1995, the Bureau of Longitudes celebrated its bicentennial and this was an opportunity to present its past and present activities to the public.
-In 1998, its calculation department became an autonomous institute with a new statute set by the decree of 2 June 1998 adapted to its functioning.
-The lines below trace the history of the Bureau des Longitudes and its Calculation Department, now the Institute of Celestial Mechanics.
+In 1995, the Bureau des longitudes celebrated its bicentennial and this was an opportunity to present its past and present activities to the public.
+In 1998, its calculation department became an autonomous institute with a new statute set by the decree of June 2 1998 adapted to its functioning.
+The lines below trace the history of the Bureau des longitudes and its Calculation Department, now the Institute of Celestial Mechanics.

-It is now the Institute of Celestial Mechanics and Calculation of Ephemerides (IMCCE) that publishes the Ephemerides of the Bureau of Longitudes with the rigor guaranteed by its research teams.
+It is now the Institute of Celestial Mechanics and Calculation of Ephemerides (IMCCE) that publishes the Ephemerides of the Bureau des longitudes with the rigor guaranteed by its research teams.

 The Institute of Celestial Mechanics also distributes ephemerides via the Internet.
 It also has an information service for the public.

-Finally, the Bureau des Longitudes participated in the creation of the GRGS (Research Group on Space Geodesy) with the Paris Observatory, IGN and CNES.
-This organization is contributing to new major scientific developments in geodesy, gravimetry, globe physics and oceanography thanks to the data collected by the numerous Earth observation satellites and, in recent years, by satellites – in particular the most recent among them the Franco-American satellite "Topex-Posidon" -.
-These new and rapidly developing studies are coordinated internationally, notably by the International Astronomical Union, the International Geodetic and Geophysical Union, the Space Research Committee (COSPAR), and so on.
+Finally, the Bureau des longitudes participated in the creation of the GRGS (Research Group on Space Geodesy) with the Paris Observatory, IGN and CNES.
+This organization is contributing to new major scientific developments in geodesy, gravimetry, globe physics and oceanography thanks to the data collected by the numerous Earth observation satellites and, in recent years, by satellites – in particular the most recent among them the Franco-American satellite Topex-Poseidon.
+These new and rapidly developing studies are coordinated internationally, notably by the International Astronomical Union (IAU), the International Union of Geodesy and Geophysics (IUGG), the Committee on Space Research (COSPAR), and so on.